Skip to main content

 Look for support

-- speak to tenant advice services such as Citizens Advice and Shelter can provide guidance on your rights.
+• visit the Citizens Advice or Shelter website can provide guidance on your rights.

 By following these tips, you can significantly reduce the risk of damp and mould in your home, improving your living conditions and overall health.